TimTeaFan/tt_website/content/post/2023-recode-columns/index.md

 title: "Using a Data Dictionary to Recode Columns with dplyr"
 subtitle: ""
-summary: "This blog provides an in-depth tutorial on using dplyr to recode and rename multiple columns according to a data dictionary."
+summary: "This blog post provides an in-depth tutorial on using dplyr to recode and rename multiple columns according to a data dictionary."
 authors: []
 tags: ["R", "dplyr", "recode"]
 categories: ["R", "dplyr", "recode"]